ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 ## Researcher data submission

 There are many ways to receive data from researchers in your community/group.
-Find and make official the way that works for your community and ensure that that becomes standard practice for reporting to your Node.
+Find and make official the way that works for your community and ensure that way becomes standard practice for reporting to your Node.

 ### File management website